Easyviz

 the x-axis should be five times as long as the y-axis in this example.

-This is accomplished by daspect=[0.2,1,1])
+This is accomplished by daspect=[0.2,1,1]).

-Alternatively, one can apply daspectmode='equal'
+Alternatively, one can apply daspectmode='equal' (which means

 equal physical units on the axis).